 Ask them, “How do you want me to pray for you today?”
 They will tell you the circumstances that led them to seek prayer.
 Imagine going to a restaurant and the waiter bringing you a plate of food without asking what you want.
 Would you be satisfied?
 I have made the mistake of assuming what the other person wanted me to pray for based on the circumstances presented.

 Praying for others is confidential, with one exception that should be fully explained.

-Let them know at the beginning of the conversation that what they share with you remains confidential, except for them threatening harm to themselves or someone else.
+At the beginning of the conversation, let them know that what they share with you remains confidential, except for them threatening harm to themselves or someone else.
 You dare not make an exception to this.